omgnuts/fso-inoca-online/README.md

 My first stab at game development of Inoca Online (2005) that began out of personal interest.

-Interestingly, it was serving out of only a ADSL 256KB network back then, with more than 1000 playable characters and max concurrency of about ~100ish.
+Interestingly, it was served out of only a ADSL 256KB network back then, with more than 1000 playable characters and max concurrency of about ~100ish.

 ## How to Run this?

-- Double-click the Macromedia Flash Server.exe in the server sources.
+- Double-click the MultiuserServer.exe in the server-src.
-- Run the correct client in dist.
+- Run the corresponding client (1.60 or 2.00) from dist.

 ## Screenshot (v2.00)

-Screenshots of v2.00, which was a complete rewrite from v1.60.
+Screenshots of v2.00, which was a complete redesign from v1.60 to improve the rendering and add extensible item, map & npc features into the game play.
 Basic features are up.

 #### 01 Monkey Pet! & Equipment
 <img src="screens/2100-pet-equipment.PNG" width="500px">